Palm oil

 Palm stearine

 By filtering the palm 37 at a given temperature the solidified crystals will be separated from the still-liquid oil.
 These solidified crystals form the hard phase of the palm oil and are mentioned as palm stearine.
-Palm stearine is also above the 37°C still fixed and can therefore be used to give a paste a “body” at higher storage temperatures.
+Palm stearine remains solid above 37°C and can therefore be used to give a paste a “body” at higher storage temperatures.

 Palm olein